 All datasets have the default table expiration time and the default partition expiration set to 60 days.
 Any tables, views, or partitions in partitioned tables automatically expire after 60 days.

-As such, if you started with an account in Sandbox mode or had your account converted to sandbox mode due to a billing issue, Google will switch everything to a 60-day expiration.
+As such, if you started with an account in Sandbox mode or had your account converted to Sandbox mode due to a billing issue, Google will switch everything to a 60-day expiration.

 Verify and Switch The 60-Day Expiration To Never Expire

-For example, you would first want to look at making sure table expiration is NOT enabled in your dataset:
+Next, make sure table expiration is NOT enabled in your dataset:

-Next, you need to review the setting for any tables or views and ensure they are set to be "default table expiration: Never"
+Next, you need to review the settings for any tables or views and ensure they are set to be "default table expiration: Never" or "default view expiration: Never"

-To edit a table or view expiration, edit and select the expiration to be None
+To edit a table or view expiration, edit and select the expiration to be None.

 Restoring Deleted Resources